webpage by Paul Ridenour

 Hicksville, Defiance County, Ohio

-All photos below sent by Kay Buckles
+All photos below by Kay Buckles

 Buried at Lost Creek Cemetery are five children and spouses of David Ridenour Sr. and Margaret Wiles Ridenour